Flixel464/Yucon-Framework-Rojo/README.md

 That means that you have to delete everything that was inserted into your game by rojo (The only things that are inserted are in StarterPlayerScripts, ServerScriptService and ReplicatedStorage) and import Yucon before starting rojo again.

 # Placeholder Files
-If you see this placeholder.txt files in your directories, feel free to delete them, however, if they appear in your game, you can run this code in your studio command bar to get rid of them:
+If you are annoyed by the placeholder.txt files, feel free to delete them!
+However, if the place holder files appear in your game, you can run this code in your studio command bar to get rid of them:

 ```lua
 for _,placeholder in pairs(game:GetDescendants()) do if placeholder:IsA("StringValue") then if placeholder.Value == "Placeholder so that Github will let this folder appear." then placeholder:Destroy() end end end
 ```